datalad-handbook/book/docs/intro/narrative.rst

 For whom this book is written
 -----------------------------

-The DataLad handbook is not the DataLad documentation, and it is also not an explanation of the computational magic that happens in the background.
+This book is not the DataLad documentation, and it is also not an explanation of the computational magic that happens in the background.
 Instead, it is a procedurally oriented, hands-on crash-course that invites you to fire up your terminal and follow along.

-**If you are interested in learning how to use DataLad, this handbook is for you.**
+**If you are interested in learning how to use DataLad, this book is for you.**

 You do not need to be a programmer, computer scientist, or Linux-crank.
 If you have never touched your computer's shell before, you will be fine.
 No knowledge about :term:`Git` or :term:`git-annex` is required or necessary.
-Regardless of your background and personal use cases for DataLad, the handbook will show you the principles of DataLad, and from chapter 1 onwards you will be using them.
+Regardless of your background and personal use cases for DataLad, this book will show you the principles of DataLad, and from chapter :ref:`createDS` onwards, you will be using them.

 How to read this book